 Elizabeth Greene is Associate Professor in the Department of Classics at Brock University in St. Catharines, Ontario.
 Her research interests include the ancient economy, maritime connectivity, and archaeological ethics.
 Currently she is involved in the study of Archaic and early Classical shipwreck and harbor sites off the Turkish coast, including the final publication of a 6th-century BCE shipwreck at Pabuç Burnu.
 Her research considers archaeologically visible evidence for the mechanisms of seaborne trade and exchange.
 Greene’s interest in the Mediterranean maritime environment extends to legal and ethical issues associated with the excavation and preservation of submerged material in light of the UNESCO 2001 Convention on the Protection of the Underwater Cultural Heritage.

-Benjamin Isakhan is Associate Professor of Politics and Policy Studies and Founding Director of POLIS, a research network for Politics and International Relations in the Alfred Deakin Institute for Citizenship and Globalization at Deakin University, Australia.
+Benjamin Isakhan is Professor of Politics and Founding Director of POLIS, a research network for Politics and International Relations in the Alfred Deakin Institute at Deakin University, Australia.
 He is also Adjunct Senior Research Associate, Department of Politics and International Relations at the University of Johannesburg, South Africa.
 Ben is the author of Democracy in Iraq: History, Politics, Discourse (Routledge, 2016 ) and the editor of 6 books including, most recently, State and Society in Iraq: Citizenship under Occupation, Dictatorship and Democratization (I.B.
 Tauris, 2017).
-He is currently Chief Investigator on a three-year project funded by the Australian Department of Defence on ‘Heritage Destruction in Iraq and Syria’.
+His research focuses on Middle East politics and heritage destruction across the region.

 Ben Jeffs is a cultural heritage expert and archaeologist specializing in the protection and management of fragile heritage in developing economies.
 After six years with the Museum of London and Oxford Archaeology he has spent the last ten years in private practice, managing projects in over a dozen countries for national governments, private clients and NGOs.
 Ben has a degree in Archaeology from University College London and a master’s degree in Architectural Conservation.
 His research focusses on economic development and policy and the archaeology of architecture.
 He is leading a research and development project at the site of Rakhigarhi in Northern India and work examining status and the genesis of cultural identity through the archaeology of the British East India Company.